-If you're looking for the best Black Friday deals at the shopping mall or to retail websites on Black Friday, better beware — your money and your privacy will be under attack by both criminals and advertisers.
+If you're looking for the best Black Friday deals at the shopping mall or retail websites, better beware — your money and your privacy will be under attack by both criminals and advertisers.
 (Same goes for Cyber Monday deals.)

-Fortunately, there are a few simple ways you can protect yourself and make sure your holiday season isn't ruined by incessant ads, identity theft or an emptied bank account.
+Fortunately, there are a few simple ways you can protect yourself and make sure your holiday season isn't ruined by identity theft, incessant ads or an emptied bank account.
 And if you're doing a lot of shopping on Amazon, here are some specific tips on avoiding Amazon scams.

-1) Turn off your smartphone's Bluetooth, Wi-Fi and GPS when you leave the house.
+1) Turn off your smartphone Bluetooth, Wi-Fi and GPS when you leave the house.

-It's bad enough that most modern shopping malls track which stores you go into by tracking your phone's unique wireless IDs.
+Many shopping malls track which stores you go into by following your phone's unique wireless IDs, which is bad enough.
 But criminals can also set up rogue Wi-Fi hotspots in shopping malls to gain access to the phones of passersby.
-Avoid both phenomena by switching off everything but the cellular signal.
+Avoid both by switching off everything but the cellular signal.

 2) Don't let your credit card leave your hand.

-Underpaid cashiers can make an extra buck by "double-swiping" a customer's card to steal the card number.
-The proliferation of customer-use point-of-sale terminals and of "chip" cards has reduced the frequency of this threat, but it still happens.
+Underpaid cashiers can make an extra buck or two by "double-swiping" a customer's card to steal the card number and other information.
+The proliferation of "chip" cards and of point-of-sale terminals that only the customer uses has reduced the frequency of this threat, but it still happens.
 If you must hand your card to a cashier, don't let it out of your sight.

 3) Check your credit-card statements every few days during the holiday shopping season.

-4) Use debit cards only at familiar stores, and never use them online.
+4) Use debit cards only at familiar retail stores, and never use them online.

 Debit cards help you avoid interest costs and spending limits, but credit cards offer much better protection against fraud, theft and scams.
-If someone steals your credit-card number, you'll be on the hook for at most $50; if they steal your debit-card number, they could clean out your checking account before you even find out.
+If someone steals your credit-card number, you'll be on the hook for at most $50.

 5) Make sure the ATM you use isn't compromised.